 What chapter does the Back Street Girls anime start adapting?

-Who wrote the Back Street Girls manga?
+Who wrote the Back Street Girls manga ?

 Why was the Back Street Girls anime animation style considered ‘static’?

-What is the “true ending” of the Back Street Girls manga?
+What is the “true ending” of the Back Street Girls manga ?

 The true ending in Chapter 144 shows the Gokudolls as wildly successful idols who remain, and will forever be, under the complete control of their boss.
-Unlike the anime’s sudden conclusion, the manga’s finale serves as a bleakly comedic confirmation of the series’ core theme: there is no escape.
-The ending even suggests their servitude continues into the afterlife.
+Unlike the anime’s sudden conclusion, the

 Are there other Back Street Girls adaptations?